Sheila A. Weinberg, Founder & CEO

 Karen Danford, Editor and Project Director

-Karen Danford has a Ph.D. in German Languages and Literature from Yale University.
+Danford has a Ph.D. in German Languages and Literature from Yale University.
 She taught German and literature for over twenty years at various universities, during which she developed a passion for grammar and clear writing.
-For many years she directed small academic conferences and then managed large conferences at two major universities for state and federal judges on law and economics.
-Before joining Truth in Accounting, she was the editor of public policy at Ballotpedia for nearly three years, building out the projects and editing hundreds of articles in several policy areas.
+For many years she directed small academic conferences, and then managed large conferences on law and economics at two major universities for state and federal judges.
+Before joining Truth in Accounting, Danford was the editor of public policy at Ballotpedia for nearly three years, building out projects and editing hundreds of articles in several policy areas.